perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 The first 24 bytes of the struct is a 24 bytes array of the song file path.
 Directly below it is a 4 byte file descripter that gets assigned when the file path is opened.
 Below that is 4 bytes of padding, and then 3 pointers.
 The first pointer pointer points will point at the file path, the second will point at the file name and the third will point into the heap (given intended program behavior).

 Where do the first two pointers get assigned?
-In lines 30 and 32, with Ke$ha's favorite function, [strtok](http://www.cplusplus.com/reference/cstring/strtok/).
+In lines 30 and 32, with Ke$ha's favorite libc function, [strtok](http://www.cplusplus.com/reference/cstring/strtok/).
 While my first instinct was to look there for vulnerabilities, that would be a rookie mistake.
 Clearly the first thing any good vulnerability researcher would do at this situation is put on [TikTok](https://www.youtube.com/watch?v=iP6XpLQM2Cs) by Ke$ha.

 Now that the ambiance is set, we can look at the strtoks.
-Obviously in real life, it took some time to find the bug, so let's fast forward to probably the 10th round of TikTok, at which point I felt the need to change [songs](https://www.youtube.com/watch?v=1yYV9-KoSUM).
-The first strtok scans the song_file_path to find a token ending in `/` character.
+The first strtok scans the `song_file_path` to find a token ending in the `/` character.
 Once done, it replaces that with a null byte, and returns a pointer to the beginning of the token.
 The second strtok starts at the byte afterwhich the last strtok call left off, so in this case the beginning of our song name, and scans until it finds a '.' character, at which point it replaces that '.' with a nullbyte and returns a pointer to the beginning of the song name.

 This is all just a very verbose way of saying that it parses the parent directory and song name into seperate strings, stripping off the '/' and '.txt'. i.e.
+`songs[i].song_file_path = "Animal/tiktok.txt"`
+will become
-`songs[i].song_file_path = "Animal/tiktok.txt"` will become `songs[i].song_file_path = "Animal<0x00>tiktok<0x00>txt"`
+`songs[i].song_file_path = "Animal<0x00>tiktok<0x00>txt"`
+and
-`songs[i].song_dirname_ptr = &hacky_dir_reference + 7*i` points to 'Animmal' and `songs[i].song_name_ptr = &hacky_name_no_reference + 7*i` points to 'tiktok'.
+`songs[i].song_dirname_ptr = &hacky_dir_reference + 7*i` points to 'Animmal'
+and `songs[i].song_name_ptr = &hacky_name_no_reference + 7*i` points to 'tiktok'.

 Now this all becomes very interesting when you realize two things.

 1) The `read` on line 10 reads in up to 24 bytes, exactly the size of `songs[i].song_file_path`.
 This means that if the user gives a filepath that is 24 bytes long, no null byte will be appended on the end.
 In each song struct, `songs[i].song_file_path`resides directly above `songs[i].fd` which brings me to 2).

 2) The file descriptor being saved in the struct is already suspicious, and now looks even more so.
 The first three fds for a Linux process, fd = 0, 1, 2 will (unless otherwise specified) be assigned to stdin, stdout and stderr.
 So when `open` is called, it will assign a new fd to the file it's opening, beginning with fd = 3.
 Every time a song is imported a new fd is open, and won't get closed until the user chooses to remove the song.
 That means that were the user to import, say, 44 songs, `songs[43].fd = 46`.
 Or, translated into ascii:
 ```
 ➜  python3